mustafacansevinc/highly-available-elasticsearch/README.md

   in the K8s cluster.
 - The ES roles assigned to each of the ES nodes must be identical for all nodes in the ES cluster.
-- The solution is shared with the Run team via either a zip-file or a Git(Hub) repository containing everything to deploy an ES cluster.
+- The solution is shared with the team via either a zip-file or a Git(Hub) repository containing everything to deploy an ES cluster.
 - The solution contains a README, explaining:
   - How the solution should be used to deploy the ES cluster.